mozilla/glean/docs/user/android-build-configuration-options.md

 ## `gleanYamlFiles`

-By default, the Glean Gradle plugin will look for `metrics.yaml` and `pings.yaml` files in the same directory that the plugin is included from in your application in library.
+By default, the Glean Gradle plugin will look for `metrics.yaml` and `pings.yaml` files in the same directory that the plugin is included from in your application or library.
 To override this, `ext.gleanYamlFiles` may be set to a list of explicit paths.

 ```groovy